pthelele/nVision-Demo-Application/README.md

 # nVision-Demo-Application
-This is a demo application following my interview with nVisionIT
+This is a demo application ATM app attempted